| Dale K. Cline, CPA, PLLC

 TAX INFORMATION FOR INDIVIDUALS

-EMPLOYEES AND SELF-EMPLOYED individuals will pay the same FICA tax in 2017.
-Social Security rate is 6.2% on the wage base of $127,200.
+EMPLOYEES AND SELF-EMPLOYED individuals will pay the same rate of FICA tax in 2017 and 2018.
+Social Security rate is 6.2% on the wage base of $127,200/$128,400 respectively.
 Medicare tax rate is 1.45% on all compensation.
-Self-employed individuals pay 12.4% on their earnings of $127,200 and 2.9% on all earnings.
+Self-employed individuals pay 12.4% on their earnings at the same base indicated for employees and 2.9% on all earnings.
 An additional .9% Medicare tax rate applies to higher income individuals exceeding applicable threshold amounts.

-INDIVIDUALS WITHOUT QUALIFIED HEALTH CARE COVERAGE may still face the (SR Tax) "Shared Responsibility Tax" unless you qualify for exemptions.
+INDIVIDUALS WITHOUT QUALIFIED HEALTH CARE COVERAGE may still face the (SR Tax) "Shared Responsibility Tax" thru 2018 unless you qualify for exemptions.